top of page

 The Role of Emotional Wellbeing

 Remember, the trajectory of dementia is uniquely personal, and each case will manifest differently.
-Be vigilant, be understanding, and know that with the right strategies, your support can provide a powerful counterbalance to the effects of these behavioural and psychological symptoms, enhancing the overall wellbeing of those on this journey.
+Be vigilant, be understanding, and know that with the right strategies, your support can provide a powerful counterbalance to the effects of these behavioural and psychological symptoms, enhancing the overall well-being of those on this journey.

 Assessment and Screening for Early Dementia